Zero CO2 Monozukuri

 In fiscal 2010, emissions per unit worsened as a result of the plunge in production we experienced due to the global financial crisis.
 To address this situation, we have worked to create an energy-saving manufacturing structure that is resilient in the face of variations in production.
 We now include energy conservation as a basic tenet of our facility design and production activities.

-DENSO Wins Prizes at the Energy Conservation Grand Prize Awards in Fiscal 2022 for the 12th Consecutive Year
+TOPIC : DENSO Wins Prizes at the Energy Conservation Grand Prize Awards for the 15th Consecutive Year

 -